 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Millions of businesses use WordPress to build their websites, including banks, global corporations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world choose WordPress to build their presence online, including banks, leading brands, and e-commerce sites, not just bloggers.

-- No platform is immune to hacking.
-As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.
+- No platform is protected from hacking.
+As many as 90% of all websites across all platforms are vulnerable to attack, mostly due to software that is out of date.

-- The biggest security weakness in all web platforms seems to be the users themselves.
-An example of this is users ignoring strong password security practices.
+- The main threat in all content management platforms seems to be the users themselves.
+For example, many users ignore good password security recommendations.

 - Server setup.
-For example, websites on shared hosting servers are only as secure as the least safe website on the hosting grid, so if another user has a weak FTP password on your shared server, then all sites on the server are potentially vulnerable to hacking also.
+For example, websites on shared webhosting accounts are only as safe as the least secure website on the grid, so if someone else has a weak FTP password on your shared server, then every site on the shared server can potentially become vulnerable to being hacked as well.

-As this article has hopefully shown, WordPress is quite secure.
-As long as you continue to implement basic website security measures (which all website owners should do) and keep your WordPress software (and plugins, themes, etc.) up-to-date, there’s no reason to avoid choosing WordPress to power your web site or blog.
+As you can see, WordPress is as secure as most other leading web platforms being used by businesses of all sizes to build their presence online.
+As long as you implement basic security measures and keep your WordPress software (and plugins, themes, etc.) regularly up-to-date, there’s no reason to avoid choosing WordPress.

-An unsecured site provides hackers with a resource for launching denial of service attacks, spreading malware and engaging in information theft.
-Blog Defender WordPress Security Plugin makes your WordPress site invisible to bot and hacker attacks.
+A vulnerable website provides malicious users with a valuable resource for distributed attacks, spreading malware and engage in information theft.
+Blog Defender Security Plugin makes your WordPress site invisible to bots and hackers.
 Go here to learn more:

-If you are using older WordPress versions remember to back up everything before updating your software to benefit from the latest security updates.
-This way, if things don’t go as planned, you can always restore things back to their former state.
+If you are currently using an older WordPress version remember to make a complete backup before updating your software to benefit from the latest security updates.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are a number of plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here: Backup, Clone And Protect Your WordPress Websites And Blogs With Backup Creator Plugin For WP
+If you don’t want to back up your files manually, there are a number of plugins you can use.
+Learn about a WordPress backup plugin that can automate your backup process here: Backup, Copy And Protect Your WP Website With Backup Creator WP Plugin

 - National Vulnerability Database

-Hopefully, now you have a better understanding of issues that can affect your web site and how WordPress can help you build a better business online.
-To learn more about the security benefits of using WordPress for a business website or blog please see other articles we have published on this site or subscribe to receive updates and notifications when new content is published.
+Hopefully, the above information has given you a better understanding of issues that can affect your website and how WordPress can help you get better results online.
+To learn more about using WordPress for a business website please see other articles we have published on this site or subscribe to receive updates and notifications when new articles or tutorials are published.